gazebosim/gz-sim/tutorials/particle_tutorial.md

 \page particle_emitter Particle Emitter

 This tutorial shows how to use the particle emitter system to add and configure particle effects like smoke and fog in simulation.
-It also shows the effects that particles have on different types of sensors in Ignition Gazebo.
+It also shows the effects that particles have on different types of sensors in Gazebo.

 ## Particle Emitter System